 Site Site name KKP recommendation 1 Pendle Wavelengths Very good location.
 Site is constrained by culvert.
 Site is too small and has insufficient parking.
 Loss of provision during construction.
 Serves Nelson residents only.
 This site is not considered to be suitable.
 2 Pendle Leisure Centre Good location, site too small.
 Would require the facility to close for the entire duration of construction.
 No phasing available.
 Serves Colne residents only.
 This site is not considered to be suitable.
-3 West Craven Sports Centre Location not ideal for residents in the south of the borough, which is the majority.
-It is out of reach of people living in areas of higher deprivation.
-School requirements restrict development.
-Serves Barnoldswick residents only.
+3 West Craven Sports Centre Instruction Barnoldswick residents only.
 This site is not considered to be suitable.
-4 Seedhill Athletics Track Good neutral location for Colne and Nelson residents.
+This site is not considered to be suitable.
+Good neutral location for Colne and Nelson residents.
 Good transport links; however, it is not a site easily accessed on foot.
 The size of site is good and there are other sports facilities within the local vicinity.
 There will be a need to mitigate the loss of playing fields and consider flood risk.
-Serves 43% of most deprived community within 1 mile.
-This site should be explored further within the context of this study.
-5 , , Access to the site is the main challenge, including access road, infrastructure (e.g. bridge access), services and no public transport provision.
+Serves 43% 4 Seedhill Athletics Track 5 Access to the site is the main challenge, including access road, infrastructure (e.g. bridge access), services and no public transport provision.
 Potential need to mitigate the loss of playing field land lost to the development.
 Potential high cost development given infrastructure requirements.
 This site is not considered to be suitable.
-6 Walk Mill - Shaw Street Colne Sufficiently sized site, but with no public transport links.
+6 Sufficiently sized site, but with no public transport links.
 Historically used as an industrial site with potential need for remediation due to contamination.
 Serves 24% of most deprived community within 1 mile.
 This site is not considered to be suitable.